 Check out our Crape Myrtle Grow Guide for more information on planting and growing these fast growing trees.
 Growing Crape myrtles is easy, fun, and rewarding!

-Check out the National Arboretum for more information on Crape Myrtles.
+Check out the National Arboretum for more information on Crape Myrtles developed in Washington, DC.

 Lagerstroemia (indica x fauriei) ‘Muskogee’